unkornithology/unkornithology.github.io/pages/significant_findings.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

 Member of the lab are constantly keeping track of species they observe everywhere they go in an effort to document biodiversity in Nebraska and elsewhere.
-The following are significant observations from members of the lab; **all records are from Nebraska unless states otherwise**.
+The following are significant observations from members of the lab; **all records are from Nebraska unless stated otherwise**.
 Records are listed in reverse chronological order.

 All records are from Nebraska counties unless otherwise noted; county names are <i>italicized</i>.